Managed, Registered, and Unregistered Devices

 2. Navigate to Settings > TrustProvider Settings > Unregistered Devices.

-The Allow Unregistered Devices to Access Services section lets Unregistered Devices access Banyan-secured service, as long it has an IP address in the inputted CIDR range.
+The Allow Unregistered Devices to Access Services section lets Unregistered Devices access CSE-secured service, as long it has an IP address in the inputted CIDR range.
 Connections from these CIDR ranges will be accepted and forwarded to the Identity Provider for user authentication.
 The generated Trust Token will not have any device claims, meaning it cannot be associated with a specific device.

 The Allow Unregistered Devices to Receive an HTTP Response section allows you to customize either a: